uhWillem/Google-Contacts-CSV-Converter/README.md

 4. Once this is finished Run `node index.js` to start the conversion process
 4. The output and log files will be generated in the output/ folder assuming no errors were thrown.
 5. Check the log file for any errors or missing data
+> The csv file will generate regardless of missing data if you want to leave any of the information blank.